-Russian attack hits passenger train in Ukraine’s Sumy, causing casualties
+Russian ‘savage’ attack on passenger train in Ukraine’s Sumy injures 30

-No figure has been given for the number of casualties in Moscow’s latest attack on Ukraine’s railway infrastructure.
+President Zelenskyy condemns Moscow’s latest attack on Ukraine’s railway infrastructure.

-A Russian strike has hit a passenger train in Ukraine’s northern Sumy region, resulting in casualties among the passengers, as Moscow continues its near-daily targeting of Ukraine’s railway infrastructure.
+A Russian strike has hit a train station in Ukraine’s northern Sumy region, injuring at least 30 people, as Moscow continues its near-daily targeting of Ukraine’s railway infrastructure.

-Regional governor Oleh Hryhorov said on Saturday that the Russian attack had targeted a railway station in the Shostka community, and that a train heading to Kyiv had been hit.
+President Volodymyr Zelenskyy confirmed the casualties on Saturday, calling the strike on Shostka station in Sumy “savage”.

 Recommended Storieslist of 3 items